Samadhan1989/PractiseRepository/README.md

 # Repositoryone
-this is my first repository
+this is first repository which is created for practise purpose.
-Integration between azure devops and Github